-In Bursztyn et al. (2016c), by randomizing both the financial cost associated with rejecting a bonus payment offer from the U.S. government and the expected visibility of the choice of accepting the payment, the authors are able to price the social pressure effects, which they find to be around 200 Rs., or about 2/5 of day's wage in the studies areas in Pakistan.
-We believe that more work should be done to quantify social pressure effects, and to benchmark them against other elements that affect individual behavior.
+Bursztyn et al. (2016a), by randomizing both the financial cost associated with rejecting a bonus payment offer from the US government and the expected visibility of the choice of accepting the payment, are able to price the social pressure effects, which they find to be approximately 200 rupees, or approximately two-fifths of a day's wage in the studied areas in Pakistan.
+We believe that more work should be done to quantify social pressure effects and to benchmark them against other elements that affect individual behavior.

 However, even with these results, little is known about the full welfare effects of image-induced changes in behavior.
-Several studies reviewed above have shown that social image effects can have effects on behaviors and outcomes with potentially significant implications for individuals, such as whether a household files for bankruptcy (Agarwal et al. 2016) or whether a student takes the SAT by a certain date (Bursztyn, Egorov and Jensen 2016) as well as for society more broadly (such as voter turnout or donations to charity).
-However, even with these potentially negative outcomes, the welfare implications are still less clear, both from the perspective of the individual and society.
+Several studies reviewed above have shown that social image effects can have effects on behaviors and outcomes that have potentially significant implications both for individuals [e.g., whether a household files for bankruptcy (Agarwal et al. 2016) or whether a student takes the SAT by a certain date (Bursztyn et al. 2017a)] and for society more broadly (e.g., voter turnout or donations to charity).
+However, even with these potentially negative outcomes, the welfare implications are still less clear, from the perspective of both the individual and society.
 Further, the welfare consequences of such image concerns, or whether there is any policy rationale for intervention, will be related to whether they are driven by instrumental or purely hedonic motives.

-The case of education provides an illustrative example if the challenges in drawing conclusions about the welfare effects of changes in behavior induced by social image concerns.
-Bursztyn and Jensen (2015) and Bursztyn, Egorov and Jensen (2016) both show that students are less likely to sign up for an SAT prep package (and for the latter, less likely to actually take the SAT by a certain date) due to concerns about their social image.
+The case of education provides an illustrative example of the challenges in drawing conclusions about the welfare effects of changes in behavior induced by social image concerns.
+Bursztyn & Jensen (2015) and Bursztyn et al. (2017a) show that students are less likely to sign up for an SAT prep package (and for the latter study, less likely to actually take the SAT by a certain date) due to concerns about their social image.
 However, two additional considerations arise.
-First, within the context of the two audience signaling model of Austen-Smith and Fryer (2005), students might indeed be better off working less hard in school (at least in those ways that are visible to their peers) in order to signal loyalty to the group.
-If the returns to signaling group loyalty are indeed stronger than the returns to educational effort that the student can expect to realize in the labor market, then students are behaving rationally by exerting lower educational effort.
-The returns to group loyalty may be economic (you may be able to find employment through the group network) or non-economic (such as the immediate and future social returns to being an accepted member of the network).
-However, if the returns to exhibiting group loyalty are confined to largely short run social benefits (e.g., current period popularity) that come at the expense of genuine long run economic and non-economic benefits that could be attained with greater educational investment, and students heavily discount the future, then there may be a rationale for policy intervention.
-Beyond the two-audience signaling model, there is increasing evidence that social skills are rewarded in the labor market more generally, such as by reducing coordination costs within the workplace (Deming 2016).
+First, within the context of the two-audience signaling model of Austen-Smith & Fryer (2005), students might indeed be better off working less hard in school (at least in those ways that are visible to their peers) to signal loyalty to the group.
+If the returns to signaling group loyalty are stronger than the returns to educational effort that the student can expect to realize in the labor market, then students are behaving rationally by exerting lower educational effort.
+The returns to group loyalty may be economic (such as employment found through the group network) or noneconomic (such as the immediate and future social returns to being an accepted member of the network).
+However, if the returns to exhibiting group loyalty are confined to largely shortrun social benefits (e.g., current-period popularity) that come at the expense of genuine long-run economic and noneconomic benefits that could be attained with greater educational investment, and if students heavily discount the future, then there may be a rationale for policy intervention.
+Second, beyond the two-audience signaling model, there is increasing evidence that social skills are rewarded in the labor market more generally, such as by reducing coordination costs within the workplace (Deming 2016).
 Students may be better off investing in developing social skills rather than academic performance.
 Overall, however, significantly more evidence is needed on the welfare effects of social image effects.